Mostly Ghostly: Have You Met My Ghoulfriend?

 Mostly Ghostly: Have You Met My Ghoulfriend? is a 2014 American horror comedy fantasy film directed by Peter Hewitt.
 The film is a sequel to the 2008 film Mostly Ghostly: Who Let the Ghosts Out?.
-The film is based on the second book of the same name by R. L. Stine and the second installment in the Mostly Ghostly film series.
+The film is based on the novel Have You Met My Girlfriend? by R. L. Stine, the second book in the Mostly Ghostly series.
+The film adaptation is the second film in the Mostly Ghostly film series.
 The film was released on DVD on September 2, 2014, and was broadcast on Disney Channel on October 11, 2014.
+It received negative reviews.

 Plot

 Max Doyle (Ryan Ochoa) has eyes only for Cammie Cahill (Bella Thorne); the smart, popular red head girl in school.
 When Max finally scores a date with Cammie on Halloween, Phears, an evil ghost with plans taking over the world, unleashes his ghouls and things go haywire.
-With the help of his friends - Tara (Madison Pettis) and Nicky (Roshon Fegan) - who have turned into ghosts, he tries to destroy Phears (Charlie Hewson), before he takes over the world.
+With the help of his friends - Tara (Madison Pettis) and Nicky (Roshon Fegan) - who have turned into ghosts, he tries to destroy Phears (Charlie Hewson) before he takes over the world.
 The next morning, Max tells the truth to Cammie about having two ghost-friends.
-Cammie believes him and they make out, revealing that they are now dating.
+Cammie believes him and they kiss, implying that they are now dating.
+A collection of bloopers and outtakes plays during the end credits.